 On average, the top 10 markets have a larger share of younger households, aged 25 to 34, (14.1%) than the U.S. as a whole (13.5%).
 A market’s ability to lure millennials is a good indicator of the livability of the area including: job opportunities, dining, and entertainment.
 However, when it comes to millennials purchasing homes in the top 10, two trends are emerging.
 In half of this year’s top markets, including: Charlotte, Boise, Phoenix, Harrisburg and Riverside, millennials are already homeowners and expected to make the majority of the home purchases that drive home price growth and sales.
 In the other group of markets, such as San Jose, Seattle, and Denver, the high cost of living has made homeownership a difficult accomplishment, not only for millennials but for all generations.
 The high number of millennials in the market shows how popular these markets have become, but older, more financially established generations will be the ones purchasing the majority of the homes next year.

 Half of the top markets are state capitals, including: Sacramento, Boise, Phoenix, Harrisburg and Denver.
 The strong government presence in these areas offers stability for their local economy and jobs markets.
 This is especially important after a year when a global pandemic has significantly disrupted local economies across the nation.
 On top of the government jobs, these areas also have strong job diversity in both the public and private sectors, including education, healthcare, technology, manufacturing and military, which is positioning them for solid growth in the future.
 The average GDP growth rate for the top markets is forecasted to be 5.34% in 2021, versus 4.85% for the top 100 metros.
+If you’re looking to buy a new home, check out Lowcountry Real Estate and similar sites.

 Key Stats for Top 10 Housing Markets in 2021